 The hose itself is heavy and bulky.
-You'll feel the weight after using it for only a few minutes.
-It delivers power but adds bulk and weight.
+You’ll feel the weight after using it for only a few minutes.
+It delivers high pressure but adds bulk and weight.
 Overall, though, we highly recommend this electric cleaner for tackling even the dirtiest outdoor jobs.

 PowRyte Washer Pros: